tal-grossman/0512426501-Reinforcement-Learning/HW2/README.md

+# HW2 - Reinforcement Learning by Moshe Yelisevitch and Tal Grossman

 # Question 2
 ## Required installations
 - create and activate your virtual environment and run the following commands (conda for example):